 Example #4: Star Wars (By George Lucas)

-In the movie Star Wars the character of Luke Skywalker was developed by George Lucas.
+George Lucas develops the character of Luke Skywalker in the movie Star Wars.
 He plays an outwardly naïve farm boy.
 Luke desperately wants a life different from his monotonous existence.
 After his uncle’s and aunt’s demise, he has no other choice but to join forces with Obi-wan Kenobe.
 Luke later matures to understand the customs of The Force.
 His antagonist in the movie is Darth Vader, who turns out to be Luke’s father.
 They both get into a major conflict but eventually Luke succeeds.

 Function of Protagonist

-A protagonist is a very important tool used in developing a story.
-There are different terms used for a protagonist, such as hero, focal character, central character, and main character.
+A protagonist is a very important tool to develop a story.
+There are different terms for a protagonist, such as hero, focal character, central character, and main character.
 Regardless of what title you give a protagonist, he or she remains the key ingredient in the development of the story, which is why the story revolves around him or her.
-More often than not the protagonist is fair and virtuous, and is always found supporting the moral good.
+More often than not the protagonist is fair and virtuous, and is always supporting the moral good.
 Further in the plot the protagonist may undergo some change, which will probably be the climax of the story.

 Being the central element puts grave responsibilities on the shoulders of a protagonist.
 Since, the story revolves around the protagonist, he is the one who has to work as an emotional heart of the story, helping the audience connect with it on a basic level.
-A well-constructed protagonist attracts the audience emotionally, and lets them relate to the joys, fears, and hopes of the character in the story.
+A well-constructed protagonist attracts the audience emotionally.
+It helps them relate to the joys, fears, and hopes of the character in the story.

 The events occurring in a story are always viewed from the perspective of the protagonist.
 The audience decides whether or not a particular event is favorable in a story.
 A wedding is an important and positive event in The Sound of Music because it is a positive event for the protagonist, Maria.
 However, the same kind of event in the movie While You Were Sleeping would be unfortunate because in that case the protagonist Lucy was marrying the wrong person.